rhman-ibrahim/rhman-ibrahim/README.md

 # 👌🏾 A Full Stack Web Developer

-- After graduating from Alexandria University in Egypt with a Bachelor's degree in Accounting,
+- After graduating from Faculty of Commerce, Alexandria University (Egypt)

+  with a Bachelor's degree in Accounting,

   I spent a year working as a financial auditor.

-- My passion for development and automation inspired me to leave that role and pursue

-  a career in programming, focusing specifically on web development.
+- My passion for development and automation led me to shift to a career in web development.

 - After a long journey with self-studying different languages and tools,